crxssed7/notable-figures/figures/Bjarne Stroustrup.md

 2005: The William Procter Prize for Scientific Achievement from Sigma Xi (the scientific research society) as the first computer scientist ever.

 1993: The ACM Grace Murray Hopper award for his early work laying the foundations for the C++ programming language.
-Based on those foundations and Dr. Stroustrup's continuing efforts, C++ has become one of the most influential programming languages in the history of computing.Fellowships
+Based on those foundations and Dr. Stroustrup's continuing efforts, C++ has become one of the most influential programming languages in the history of computing.

+Fellowships